kerkness/wc-slack/readme.txt

 2. Sample custom messages from a wp_insert_post action

 == Changelog ==

+= 1.0.3 =
+* switched to using kerkness/kore-wp library for common functions

 = 1.0.2 =
 * re-factor prefix and removal of test methods